matcrawshaw/Music-Info-App/projectReadMe.md

 To install the application, follow these steps:

-Clone the repository to your local machine
+    - Clone the repository to your local machine
-Install the required dependencies by running npm install Start the application by running npm start
+    - Install the required dependencies by running npm install
-Usage
-The application has a simple and intuitive user interface.
-Once the application is running, you can add, edit, and delete tasks as needed.
+    - Start the application by running npm start

 ## Usage

+As a user, I want to gather information of any inputted artist, as well as the option to view my own library of saved artists from previous searches.

 ## Contributing